12 min read

 Shaker ($75/month billed annually, $89/month billed monthly): Everything in Mover plus affiliate marketing, community features, third-party code, and more customization.
 This is where most serious creators land.

-So realistically, you’re looking at $33–$75/month minimum for a fully functional Podia setup.
+So realistically, you’re looking at $33 - $75/month minimum for a fully functional Podia setup.
 That context matters when you’re comparing alternatives.

-The foundation: WordPress + WooCommerce
+WordPress + WooCommerce

 WordPress powers over 43% of the internet.
 WooCommerce is the most widely used ecommerce platform on the web.
-Together, they give you a self-hosted store where you own every piece of data, every customer record, and every dollar that comes through, with 0% platform transaction fees.
+Together, they give you a self-hosted store where you own every piece of data and every customer record, with 0% platform transaction fees.
 If you want to sell online courses on your own website without paying marketplace fees, this is the foundation to build on.

-Compare that to $75/month ($900/year) for Podia Shaker.
-The self-hosted WordPress route often pays for itself within six months.
+WooCommerce itself is free.
+The extensions that matter for digital product creators (subscriptions, digital delivery, PDF invoicing) typically run $100 - $200/year total.
+Compare that to $900/year for Podia Shaker.
+The self-hosted route often pays for itself within six months.

 Adding courses: LearnDash or Tutor LMS

-Adding community: BuddyPress + Wbcom Plugins
+Adding community: BuddyPress + BuddyNext

 The actual cost breakdown